ghc-proposals/ghc-proposals/proposals/0000-record-with-syntax.rst

     field2 = expr2
     field3 = expr3

-or we can use delimiting punctuation
+or we can write the punctuation explicitly
 ::

   Rec with